 Looking at the current state of our union, there is a glaring need for our government to become a technology organization.
-Many of our current problems are originating with each state piecing together similar technology stacks and re-building the same functional components over and over, albeit in silos without sufficient overarching policy and inconsistent protocols, standards, and vendors.
-These issues are similar to those that foreshadowed a new wave of SaaS products.
+Many of our current problems are originating with individual state or local communities piecing together similar technology stacks and re-building the same functional components over and over, albeit in silos without sufficient overarching policy and inconsistent protocols, standards, and vendors.
+These issues mirror some of those that foreshadowed a new wave of SaaS products.
 If we can create consistency and continuity to get cities, states, and nations operating in unison as a well-oiled machine, we can start to improve the quality of our services and the overall citizen experience.
 We can then expand and export the technology to other nations, thereby migrating the entire United Nations (and eventual space nations) to a shared open source tech stack, allowing us to meaningfully address global issues, like climate change, at citizen and local community levels.
-We need to get government up to speed with all these highly automated companies that are operating within the nation and enter the digital age to better serve and protect our citizens.
-We need to be at the forefront of policies, not lagging decades behind, leaving companies to create their own policies that favor their shareholders over our shareholders — the citizens.
+We need to get government up to speed with all the highly automated companies that are operating within the nation and enter the digital age to better serve and protect our citizens.
+We need to be at the forefront of innovation and policies, not lagging decades behind, leaving companies to create their own policies that favor their shareholders over our shareholders — the citizens.

-We also need to consider what is happening with the base stock of our parent organization — the dollar.
-Just take a quick look at the stock market and you will see that the value of these companies continues to rise against the value of the dollar.
-This is not necessarily a good thing that every asset is rising against the dollar, even though our leaders point to it as success.
+We also need to consider what is happening with the base stock of our parent community — the dollar.
+Just take a quick look at the stock market and you will see that the values of the companies operating within our communities are rapidly rising against the value of the dollar.
+This metric is not necessarily a good thing when values massively deviate from reasonable proportions, even though many of our leaders have recently pointed to it as a sign of success.
 There is serious misalignment with the valuation of these companies, and the value they are providing to our communities.
 This is more than a tax problem — it is a strategy and operations problem.
 This is an investment and ownership problem.
 Our community should operate as a technology accelerator and investment vehicle.
 San Francisco is an interesting example of misalignment - and potentially a pilot community that is ripe for technology transformation.
-We need to re-align incentives around the needs of citizens, while linking the success of companies to the success of the surrounding community.
+We need to re-align incentives around the needs of citizens, while better rooting the success of companies in the success of the surrounding community.

-There are some big concerns when thinking about this technological transformation of our government (a government known for grand, expensive plans with layers of administrators that syphon funds and fail to deliver an acceptable product or solution time and time again), and we can discuss these in more detail in future articles.
+There are some big concerns when thinking about a large technological transformation of our government (a government known for grand, expensive plans with layers of administrators that syphon funds and fail to deliver an acceptable product or solution time and time again), and we can discuss these in more detail in future articles.
 The four main concerns are:

-Understanding these concerns, I propose Government as a Service (GaaS), which is a collection of open-source, blockchain-enabled capabilities that collectively allow communities to automate judicial, legislative, and executive workflows and manage, among other things:
+Understanding these concerns, I propose Government as a Service (GaaS), which is a collection of open-source, blockchain-enabled capabilities that collectively allow decentralized and independent communities to automate operations, including judicial, legislative, and executive workflows, while accelerating growth and managing, among other things:

-GaaS provides a transparent, scalable, and decentralized technology stack that any democratic community or network can freely migrate to from legacy systems as part of their technology transformation, while customizing components to meet local needs and still maintaining continuity throughout a universal system of government.
+GaaS provides a transparent, scalable, and decentralized technology stack that any community or network can freely migrate to from legacy systems as part of their technology transformation, while customizing components to meet local needs and still maintaining continuity throughout a universal system of government.
 An ability to freely migrate means that there are no barriers to using the public operating network (no up-front-fees or subscriptions), but rather a small, value-add tax (VAT) to generate a sustainable operating revenue for the open-source community.

-Colleges and companies, particularly social networks, can migrate to activate a governing workflows and a tax-based business model, while leveraging local currencies, unique asset tokens, “social services,” and polling to engage with citizens.
-My belief is that this can provide online communities with the foundational components of thriving, healthy communities, while re-aligning incentives and creating a universal income for citizens.
+Colleges/universities and companies, particularly social networks, can quickly migrate and activate governing workflows with a tax-based business model, while leveraging local currencies, unique asset tokens, “social services,” crowdfunding mechanisms, and polling to engage with citizens.
+My belief is that this can provide online communities with the foundational components of thriving, healthy communities, while re-aligning incentives and creating a universal income for citizens through data/content licensing.
 We are dealing with humans, not unknowing test subjects or manipulated slaves to consumerism and corporate profits.
-We need to treat them as such and be responsible for their growth and mental health without swindling them and extracting all of their value in the name of shareholder profits — leaving them and our communities struggling to survive as automation increases and stock values rise.
-Transaction-based models help citizens visualize that value extraction through community tax rates.
+We need to treat them as such and be responsible for their growth and mental health without swindling them and extracting all their value in the name of shareholder profits — leaving them and our communities struggling to survive as automation increases and stock values rise.
+Transaction-based models with licensing contracts help citizens visualize and agree to that value extraction through community tax rates and offered incentives.

-This technology ecosystem will be managed through a non-profit (similar to the way Linux Foundation accelerates an ecosystem around Linux), which is a citizen-governed foundation.
+This technology ecosystem will be managed through a non-profit, citizen-governed foundation.
 In future articles we will discuss how this decentralized foundation will work and the purpose it serves.
 By managing this through a non-profit, we can work together towards a common vision as the future-focused organization for government technologies and systems.
 This allows the current government to: